Mount Jepson

-Mount Jepson is a 13,390-foot-elevation (4,081 meter) summit located on the shared boundary of Fresno County and Inyo County in California, United States.
+Mount Jepson is a 13,390 ft summit in the Sierra Nevada of California located on the shared boundary of Fresno County and Inyo County in California, United States.

 Description

 The peak is set on the crest of the Sierra Nevada mountain range in the Palisades area.
 It straddles the border shared by Kings Canyon National Park and John Muir Wilderness.
 It is situated 12 mi southwest of Big Pine, 0.66 mi southeast of line parent Mount Sill, and 0.6 mi northwest of proximate parent Palisade Crest.
 Mount Jepson ranks as the 74th-highest peak in California, and topographic relief is significant as the summit rises 2,400 ft above Elinore Lake in approximately one mile.
 The John Muir Trail passes below the south base of the peak, providing an approach option.

 History

 The first ascent of the summit was made July 3, 1939, by Don McGeein, and Chet and Evelyn Errett.

 This mountain's toponym was officially adopted in 1971 by the United States Board on Geographic Names to honor Willis Linn Jepson (1867–1946), Professor of Botany, University of California at Berkeley, conservationist, writer, and charter member of the Sierra Club.
 Dr. Lawrence R. Heckard, president of the California Botanical Society, submitted the name to the board for consideration for permanent official status.
 "Pine Marten Peak" had been a variant name.